-- Healing Factor: Compared to humans, Asgardians have a accelerated healing, as seen in Agents of S.H.I.E.L.D, when Professor Randolph is stabbed in the chest but survives thanks to Coulson stifling the bleeding.
+- Healing Factor: Compared to humans, Asgardians have accelerated healing, as seen in Agents of S.H.I.E.L.D, when Professor Randolph is stabbed in the chest, but survives thanks to Coulson stifling the bleeding.
 Only minutes afterwards, he is walking around again nonchalantly.

 - Human Aliens: They don't come from Earth and look like humans.

-- Large Ham: The only one who doesn't get in on this is Hogun the Grim, though since it is shown in the second movie that he's actually Vanir, this trope does apply to all Asgardians.
+- Large Ham: The only one who doesn't get in on this is Hogun the Grim, although it's shown in the second movie that he's actually a Vanir, so this trope does apply to all Asgardians.

 - Physical God: Thor: Ragnarok returns to the comic roots by treating the royal family as gods.
 Its members are far more powerful than other Asgardians and have a connection to the realm other Asgardians lack.

 - Proud Warrior Race Guy: Space Vikings.
 They drink, they fight, they feast... and not much else.
 Big on honor and glory.
-When one of their number dies (mostly likely in battle) then they rituals like that too and they deal with grief violently (even if they were adopted into the culture instead of being born to it).
+When one of their number dies (mostly likely in battle), then they perform rituals like the Vikings do, and they deal with grief violently (even if they were adopted into the culture instead of being born to it).